nthcristian/spawnbx/README.md

     └── Containerfile
 ```

-Run `./build_images` to build it, then launch with:
+Run `spawnbx-build` to build it, then launch with:

 ```sh
 spawnbx -i my-image